mic-/neo-myth-menu/N64/NeoN64Menu/readme.txt

 browsing the SD card if you booted the menu from the SD card, or browsing the flash otherwise.

+v2.3 added a Save Manager; while in the SD browser, press the left shoulder button to enter the save manager.
+You will see a list of save ram types you can use to save the save memory of the cart plugged into the pass-through on the N64 Myth.
+The current menu cannot tell what kind of save it has, so you have to select the save memory type that corresponds to what is in the cart (if any).
+Below that will be a list of options to load/save or format the MemPak plugged into the currently selected controller.
+Press the left or right shoulder buttons to switch to another controller.
+Below that will be a list of game saves on the selected MemPak; eventually you will be able to load/save individual games, but for now that is not supported.
+The list is currently mainly to help you identify MemPaks.
+Press START to exit the save manager back to the SD browser.

+v2.4 added the ability to run NES games.
+When you select an NES game from the SD browser, the menu will try to load the NES emulator, Neon64.
+It is included with the archive and should be copied to the N64 menu directory on the SD card.
+The full path used is "/menu/n64/neon64/neon64cd.rom".
+The menu will load the emulator, append the selected game, recalculate the checksum, and run the emulator.
+The emulator title screen will appear - press any button to start the NES game.
+Read the readme in the neon64 directory for details on the emulator.

 ========================================================================
                             Controls
 ========================================================================